15 Different Types of Forging Tools and Their Uses

 14. Bick iron

-Bick iron comes in various shapes and sizes, which may look confusing when you’re starting.
-But after a bit of practice, you’ll find it’s not as hard as it seems.
+Bick iron comes in various shapes and sizes, which may look confusing when starting.
+But after some practice, you’ll find it’s not as hard as it seems.

 15. Press